Healthdirect Free Australian health advice you can count on.

 Key facts

-• Post-menopause is the final stage of menopause.
+• Post-menopause is the stage of life after menopause.

 • During post-menopause, some symptoms such as hot flushes usually become less concerning or disappear altogether.

-• A woman’s risk of cardiovascular disease and osteoporosis naturally increase in post-menopause.
+• Your risk of cardiovascular disease and osteoporosis naturally increase in post-menopause.

-• Post-menopause is a good time to go for important health checks such as a mammogram and pelvic exam.
+• Post-menopause is a good time to get important health checks such as a mammogram and pelvic exam.

 What is post-menopause?

-Post-menopause refers to the final stage of the menopause process, and marks the end of the reproductive stage of life.
-During post-menopause, your body learns to function with low hormone levels, and symptoms caused by fluctuating hormones may become less troubling — or disappear altogether.
+Post-menopause refers to the stage after the menopause, and marks the end of the reproductive stage of your life.

 What causes post-menopause?